Praktical1/Banking/README.md

 -
 - Username: admin
 - Password: Password123 (Case-sensitive for this)
-- Only functionality is to create banks and staff accounts
+- Only functionality is to create banks and staff accounts (Both will be needed)

 Features:
 -